+[FARAH PHOTO]

-[FARAH PHOTO] ROGER N. FARAH.
+ROGER N. FARAH.
 Age 46.
 Director since 1994.
 The Company's Chairman of the Board and Chief Executive Officer since December 1994.
 Mr. Farah was President and Chief Operating Officer of R. H. Macy & Co., Inc. (retail merchants) from July 1994 to October 1994.
 He was Chairman of the Board and Chief Executive Officer of Federated Merchandising Services, a division of Federated Department Stores, Inc. (retail merchants), from July 1991 to July 1994.
 He is a director of Liz Claiborne, Inc. and a member of the Undergraduate Executive Board of the Wharton School of the University of Pennsylvania.

+[PRESTON PHOTO]

-- [PRESTON PHOTO] JAMES E. PRESTON.
+JAMES E. PRESTON.
 Age 66.
 Director since 1983.
 Chairman of the Board of Avon Products, Inc. (manufacture and sale of beauty and related products) from 1989 to May 6, 1999, and Chief Executive Officer of Avon Products, Inc. from 1989 to June 1998.
-He is a director of ARAMARK Corporation, Reader's Digest Association, the Cosmetic, Toiletry and Fragrance Association, and Project Hope; and a member of the Advisory Board of the Salvation Army of Greater New York. - [SINCLAIR PHOTO] CHRISTOPHER A. SINCLAIR.
+He is a director of ARAMARK Corporation, Reader's Digest Association, the Cosmetic, Toiletry and Fragrance Association, and Project Hope; and a member of the Advisory Board of the Salvation Army of Greater New York.

+[SINCLAIR PHOTO]

+Association, and Project Hope; and a member of the Advisory Board of the Salvation Army of Greater New York.

+CHRISTOPHER A. SINCLAIR.
 Age 48.
 Director since 1995.

+President and Chief Executive Officer of Caribiner

-Chairman of the Board of Caribiner International (business communications) since May 5, 1999 and Chief Executive Officer from December 22, 1998 to present.
-He was President of Caribiner International from December 22, 1998 to May 5, 1999.
-Mr. Sinclair was President and Chief Executive Officer of Quality Food Centers, Inc. (supermarket chain) from September 12, 1996 to March 1998.
-He was Chairman and Chief Executive Officer of Pepsi-Cola Company, a division of PepsiCo, Inc. ("PepsiCo") (beverages, snack foods and restaurants) from April 1996 to July 1996; and President and Chief Executive Officer of PepsiCo, Foods and Beverages International, a division of PepsiCo, from 1993 to April 1996.
+International (business communications) from December 22, 1998 to present.
+He was President and Chief Executive Officer of Quality Food Centers, Inc. (supermarket chain) from September 12, 1996 to March 1998.
+Mr. Sinclair was Chairman and Chief Executive Officer of Pepsi-Cola Company, a division of PepsiCo, Inc. ("PepsiCo") (beverages, snack foods and restaurants) from April 1996 to July 1996; and President and Chief Executive Officer of PepsiCo Foods and Beverages International, a division of PepsiCo, from 1993 to April 1996.
 He is a director of Caribiner International, Mattel, Inc. and the Amos Tuck School of Business Administration at Dartmouth College.